 In an ancient philosophical terminology we might speak of the error of conceiving of John Brown as a substance rather than an accident – that is, a property of a substance.
 Another way out was demonstrated nearly a century ago by Russell and Whitehead, but it has no means penetrated the popular mind and probably never will.
 They made existential statements in a manner different from beginning with the subject and then attaching a predicate to it, that is, they refrained from saying whether the subject does or does not exist.
 Instead, they began with the existential state itself and linked this to a portfolio of qualities that might or might not be applicable.
 And to prevent unwanted implications creeping back in, they did not express this existential state in words, but by a symbol, the existential modifier.
 It looked like a backwards capital E; it was negated by placing a tilde in front.
 This existential modifier was then applied to an ‘x’, thus asserting that ‘x’ existed, so far with no properties, and the properties of ‘x’ were then listed.
 Instead of ‘winged horses do not exist’, they would write symbolic notation to the effect that ‘(Not-exists) any x, when x is a horse and x is winged’.
 We can treat ‘John Brown is dead’ in the same way: ‘(Not-exists) any x, when x is an animal, x is living, x is named John Brown’ and so on down the list of Johnbrownian properties.
 In this formal language, tendentious questions such as ‘What is John Brown doing now that he’s dead?’ cannot even be asked.

 Another way to avoid the quicksand of the subject-predicate formation is to cease and desist from thinking of a person as a thing, a noun or even a subject.
 Instead, we should think of a person as a property, a process or a verb.
 Where does the melting go after all the snow has finished melting?
 Or, as Fan Zhen asked, what happens to the sharpness of a knife after the knife has been cast into a furnace?
 These are silly questions, because ‘sharpness’ and ‘melting’ are not themselves things, but in one case a property of another thing and in the other case a process that a thing is undergoing.
 Properties do not wander about by themselves and processes cannot be separated from the thing that is undergoing them.
 When John Brown dies, therefore, we can say that a certain physical system no longer exhibits a certain property, namely the consciousness that we call ‘John Brown’.
-We may also say that a certain process, resulting in behaviour that we shorthand as ‘John Brown’, has now terminated.
+People have claimed that a thing called the ‘soul’ is indissoluble and so cannot perish, but a process cannot be indissoluble.
+So we may also say that a certain process, resulting in behaviour that we shorthand as ‘John Brown’, has now terminated.
 The program is no longer running.

 We ought therefore to invent a new vernacular, and say that that the physical system, the body, no longer has the property of Johnbrowning, or that there is no longer any Johnbrowning going on, or more simply that it has ceased to Johnbrown.
 The question whether it is still Johnbrowning after it has ceased to Johnbrown, and the question where it is presently Johnbrowning now that it has ceased to Johnbrown, are both self-evidently meaningless and stupid enquiries.
 No people who spoke my verbal language could be persuaded to give money to a priesthood in order to assure themselves of a happy Johnbrowning after it had ceased to Johnbrown.